Jamie Roberts: 2009 Autumn Internationals

 For the first game against New Zealand, despite speculation he would be playing at 13, outside James Hook, he was retained at 12, partnering Tom Shanklin in the centre with Hook playing at full-back.
-Wales ended up losing 19–12.
-The centre partnership with Shanklin lacked creativity meaning Roberts was expected to move 13 with Hook coming in at 12.
+Wales lost 19–12.
+The centre partnership with Shanklin lacked creativity, meaning Roberts was expected to move 13 with Hook coming in at 12.
 For the game against Samoa, the partnership was retained with Hook remaining at full-back.
 Roberts had a quiet game and Samoa nearly repeated the shock victories of the 1991 and 1999 Rugby World Cups, but Wales held out for a 17–13 victory.
-Once again creativity was lacking until Tom Shanklin was replaced by Jonathan Davies.
+Tom Shanklin was replaced by Jonathan Davies.
 This was seen as the probable partnership for the game against Argentina although some were calling for James Hook to come in at 12 after making several breaks.
 On the Monday before the match, it was revealed that Tom Shanklin had broken his nose and would therefore miss the game against the Pumas.
 With Gatland keen to keep Hook at full back, Jonathan Davies was brought in, incidentally at 12, with Roberts shifting to outside centre for the second time in the red jersey.
-This was to give Roberts extra space to make the hard yards.
 Wales claimed victory by 33–16.
 Roberts was then named in the Barbarians squad along with two other Cardiff Blues players Andy Powell and Leigh Halfpenny.
-But attention wasn't on that for the moment as he was put under the spotlight and was told to have a big game in the final match of the series against Australia.
-Once again Roberts was selected at 13 with Davies at 12 despite Shanklin returning from injury.
+He was put under the spotlight in the final match of the series against Australia.
+Once again Roberts was selected at 13 with Davies at 12, despite Shanklin returning from injury.
 Roberts was the only player to make any headway as Wales were crushed 33–12 in their worst performance in Warren Gatland's reign.
 Roberts was then given a start for the Barbarians match against the All Blacks, with Jaque Fourie partnering him in the centre.
 It would be seen as a chance to redeem himself after a disappointing international series.
 Roberts was finally given the chance to prove his worth with an instrumental performance as the Barbarians claimed only their second ever victory over New Zealand, winning 25–18.
-Roberts made breaks and combined superbly.
 This proved the critics that he wasn't lacking form but that Wales needed someone to give the opportunity to shine.